Glossary

 Custom functions

-• custom function — User-defined Python function used in automation projects to extract (custom function field), clean (cleaning function), or validate (validation function) results; or in deployment integration functions to integrate with external systems.
+• custom function — User-defined Python function used in automation projects to extract (custom function field), clean (cleaning function), or validate (validation function) results; or in deployments to integrate with downstream systems (integration function).

 • system keys — Built-in values about files, documents, users, and execution environments available through the context parameter in custom functions.